Your credit score is an important component of your financial health, yet not everyone knows how their score looks or how it’s determined.

 With FreeCreditReport.com, you can get exactly what the website name appears to offer — a free copy of your credit report.
 While your credit score is a three-digit number (usually between 300 and 850) that shows your credit health, your credit report is a detailed list of information that covers your credit movements over the years.

-Checking your credit report with FreeCreditReport.com won’t hurt your credit since it won’t result in a hard inquiry, yet it can provide valuable information you can use to your advantage.
+Checking your free credit report with FreeCreditReport.com won’t hurt your credit since it won’t result in a hard inquiry, yet it can provide valuable information you can use to your advantage.

 This website offers a peek at your Experian credit report, specifically.
 Details you can expect to see include:

 - Information on all your credit accounts, including your payment history